 Fire Alarm System Components

-Whether you own or manage a commercial building, you are, in all likelihood, very familiar with the various fire codes your building should adhere to.
-One of the requirements is that your commercial building has an active and working fire alarm system.
-Fire alarm systems are designed to alert us to a fire emergency, so that we can take action to protect ourselves, building staff, and members of the general public.
+Whether you own or manage a commercial building, you are, in all likelihood, very familiar with the various fire codes your building must follow.
+One of the most important requirements is that your building has an active and working fire alarm system.
+Understanding what is a fire alarm systems and how it operates is essential for maintaining compliance and ensuring safety.

-A fire alarm is not to be confused with an individual fire protection device, such as a smoke detector or fire sprinkler.
+A fire alarm is not to be confused with an individual fire protection device, such as a smoke detector or fire sprinkler system.
 These devices are components of a fire alarm system, but a fire alarm is far more complex and comprehensive than an individual unit.

 In this article, we’ll take a closer look at how a comprehensive system like this actually works, and how all the individual components work together to protect you, and your building.